oceanprotocol-archive/commons/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the client in the browser.
 The page will reload if you make edits to files in either `./client` or `./server`.

+### 🏖 Remote Ocean: Nile

 To make use of all the functionality, you need to connect to the Ocean network.
-By default, the client will connect to [Ocean's Nile test network](https://docs.oceanprotocol.com/concepts/testnets/#the-nile-testnet) remotely.
+By default, the client will connect to Ocean components running within [Ocean's Nile test network](https://docs.oceanprotocol.com/concepts/testnets/#the-nile-testnet) remotely.

+This means you need to connect with your MetaMask to the Nile network too.
+To do this:

+1. select Custom RPC in the network dropdown in MetaMask
+2. under New Network, enter `https://nile.dev-ocean.com` as the custom RPC URL
+3. Hit _Save_, and you’re now connected to Nile

 ### 🐳 Use with Barge